TennesseeTrash/MathLib/README.md

 # MathLib

 A work-in-progress C++20 math library.
-Any comments or criticisms are welcome.
+Any testing, feedback, suggestions for improvements, or pull requests are welcome.

+Documentation is currently work in progress [here](https://3011.io/Documentation/MathLib/).

 ## Usage